tronprotocol/tronweb/README.md

 })
 ```

-For retro-compatibility, you can continue to use the old approach, where any parameter is passed separately:
+For retro-compatibility, though, you can continue to use the old approach, where any parameter is passed separately:
 ```js
 const tronWeb = new TronWeb(fullNode, solidityNode, eventServer, privateKey)